6 Details You Never Noticed About Meghan Markle’s Wedding Dress

 The flowers sewn into her veil represent the 53 nations of the Commonwealth.
 Both Meghan and Harry wanted to pay tribute to Harry’s role as Youth Ambassador for the Commonwealth on their wedding day.
 Keller suggested using the wildflower from each nation when Markle told her she wanted to include a piece of all 53 countries in her veil.
 Harry actually didn’t know that Meghan had chosen to include the nations in her veil and was “over the moon” when he found out on their wedding day.
 This is how Prince Harry and Meghan Markle’s wedding made history.

 The silk veil is 16 feet long and took 500 hours to embroider.
 Each flower was appliqued onto the veil, giving it dimension and texture.
 Markle only met with Keller a few times to review sketches for the veil before she gave Keller her full trust.
 After that, Markle didn’t see the final design until the morning of her wedding.
-These are the wedding etiquette rules every member of the royal family must follow.

 Her something blue